MMPjayarathne/DriveCareXpress/README.md

 - If not download them and configure them to the project.

-- Run the index.jsp as the entry point on the Tomcat server (If you are not familiar with the Tomcat server refer to the below reference youtube tutorial for better understanding)
+- Run the index.jsp as the entry point on the Tomcat server (If you are not familiar with the Tomcat server refer to the below YouTube tutorial for better understanding)

 ### Hope this will be helpful!!